 I started to disassemble the car as I want it to be stripped completely to get it sand blasted and painted.
 I removed some parts under the hood (and the hood itself) to prepare for engine and transmission removal.
-I also removed some parts from the exterior (chrome strips, grille, bumpers, rear and front lights etc) and interior and making lots of pictures in the process, as all this has also have to be put together again, some day.
+I also removed some parts from the exterior like chrome strips, grille, bumpers, rear and front lights etc and making lots of pictures in the process, as all this has also have to be put together again, some day.

 The car in my small shed.

-I put it on stands, looks like a spaceship.
+I put it on stands, it looks like a spaceship.

 I started with this blog a few months after I started with the actual restoration, so the first blogs are all made in april.
 I actually started in the end of 2013.
 Also, the sequence of blogs is not always correct.

-We found that the oil filter was placed on a strange spot.
-It was fitted next to the battery with some extension hoses (to make oil filter changes easier).
-I also found on an old inspection report of the car that there where some interesting accesoires installed at the time, such as a Halda twinmaster, speedpilot, 4 high-beam Cibié headlights, black race seats, steeringlock, fire extinguisher, minilites 14″ rims.
+We found that the oil filter was fitted next to the battery with some extension hoses, probably to make oil filter changes easier.
+I also found on an old inspection report of the car that there where some interesting accesoires installed back then, such as a Halda twinmaster, speedpilot, 4 high-beam Cibié headlights, black race seats, steeringlock, fire extinguisher, minilites 14″ rims.
 Engine, 4 cilinder 2 liter around 140pk, completely overhauled and tuned.
-It seems the car was a sort of rally car.
+It seems the car was prepped and used for amature rallying, nice!